Epitome87/Modern-React-Journey/README.md

 1. Only usable with class components (Technically can be used with Functional components using **Hooks** -- but that's more challenging!)
 2. You will confuse props with state :(
 3. "State" is a JS object that contains data strictly relevant to a component.
-4. Updating "state" on a component causes the component (and children) to (almost) instantly re-render.
+4. Updating "state" on a component causes the component (and children) to (almost) instantly re-render. **Important** to realize that an instance variable of a component that changes will not automatically cause the component to re-render, even if that variable is used in the render method.
 5. State must be initialized when a component is 1st created.
 6. State can **only** be updated using the function "setState" -- never directly!